Conscientious journalists from all media and specialties strive to serve the public with thoroughness and honesty. (SPJ)

 Is that really safer for 13-year olds without parental guidance than speech-therapy?

 The U.S. is the most violent developed country.
 It has an approach to pop culture that endorses violence as entertainment suitable for children.
-Child-rape is more suitable than adults smoking a joint or stutterers who curse.
+Sexual assault is more suitable than adults smoking a joint or stutterers who curse.
 Is it just a coincidence that violence is common in both our society and our entertainment?

 What’s it about?
 A husband who doesn’t understand his wife.
 His wife’s pursuit of alternatives to passionless marriage, which results in an affair and then a book of poetry about it.
 Did they have marriage counseling back then?
 (The story was written in 1946.)